maratbadretdinov/GCD/README.md

 In order to start analysis, just copy run_analysis.R into your work directory and source it.
 It will automatically download all required data from internet, unzip it and process.

-First, it will read training and test data from the following files:
+Firstly, it will read training and test data from the following files:
  + X_train.txt;
  + X_test.txt;
  + subject_train.txt;
  + subject_test.txt;
  + y_train.txt;
  + y_test.txt;
+ as well as dictionary files describing features and activities:
  + features.txt;
  + activity_labels.txt.

-It will generate tidy_dataset.txt file after analysis has been finished.
+Secondly, it will create joined training+test subject, training+test activity and training+test measurement data sets from separate training and test data sets.
+Activity ids will be replaced by activity labels using factor level adjustment.

+Thirdly, it will extract measurements only for mean and std functions.
+Then merge subject, activity and measurement data sets together into so called whole_set.

+Fourthly, it will split whole_set into a list of data frames categorized by subject_id and activty.
+Then from that list it'll create a matrix where every column represents an average value for every of 66 functions.

+In the end it will create resulting dataframe from names of grouping categories and calculated matrix with mean values for every function/category.
+That dataframe will be written into tidy_dataset.txt file.

-You can view it using the following R code, just copy it into R console and press Enter:
+It can be viewed without running run_analisys.R script using the following R code.
+Just copy it into R console and press Enter:

 ```{r eval=FALSE}
 address <- "https://s3.amazonaws.com/coursera-uploads/user-c3553e70505fc66f1b515eae/973502/asst-3/dc6dc900139711e58025db5948936a7d.txt"